The most anticipated Broadway shows opening in 2023 - Local News 8

 Officially opens: March 26

 Who knew?
-This production stars a number of TV stars, including Gaten Matarazzo (the lovable Dustin from “Stranger Things”), Annaleigh Ashford (Paula Jones in “American Crime Story: Impeachment”) and Jordan Fisher (various Disney Channel series and Netflix originals), though Ashford outnumbers them all in Broadway credits.
+This production stars a number of TV stars, including Gaten Matarazzo (the lovable Dustin from “Stranger Things”), Annaleigh Ashford (Paula Jones in “American Crime Story: Impeachment”) and Jordan Fisher (Broadway’s “Dear Evan Hansen,” “Hamilton,” and Disney’s “Turning Red”), though Ashford outnumbers them all in Broadway credits.

 ‘Shucked’